hullabaloo-vincent/Processing/README.md

-# Opinion Detection Tool in Processing
+# Sentiment and Strong Vocabulary Dectection Tool in Processing
 Program made by Vincent Aliquo for ITGM 326 at SCAD

 **Goal of application:** Software that rates text based on the number of flavorful words and tones using